tsuru/docs/src/user_guides/deploy_go_apps.md

 Now we can access your app in the URL displayed in app info (“helloworld.192.168.50.4.nip.io” in this case).

-# Deploy multiple processes aplication
+# Deploy multiple processes application

 Teams often design their applications to distribute responsibilities across multiple processes, such as an API and a worker.
 While these processes might share the same repository, they typically have different entry points.